djlongarms/AWS_CDK_Pipeline/README.md

 8. Run the provided `deploy_all.py` script in the root folder of the project.

-9. Your initial stack or stacks is now deployed!
+9. Your initial stack or set of stacks is now deployed!
 You can view the progress of the pipeline in AWS CodePipeline.

 This will create one environment for your resources, with a pipeline to deploy those resources as you add/modify them using the AWS CDK.
 This will be explained more in section V of the README.